Rapidly recognizing words in Morse Code is pretty easy.

 The Ultimate List of Morse Code Abbreviations

-Unlike traditional writing and speaking, it takes too long to send messages in Morse Code without abbreviations.
+Unlike traditional writing and speaking, it takes too long to send messages in Morse Code without abbreviations to speed up your communication.
 This is especially true because you need to include temporal space between individual dits and dahs (dots and dashes).
 You also have to leave a significant amount of time between words so people can receive and interpret the Morse Code you send them.

 Here are a ton of abbreviations you’ll need to master communicating in Morse Code.